Rebecca (novel): Critical reception and awards

 In the U.S., du Maurier won the National Book Award for favourite novel of 1938, voted by members of the American Booksellers Association.
 In 2003, the novel was listed at number 14 on the UK survey The Big Read.

-In 2017, it was voted the UK's favourite book of the past 225 years in a poll by bookseller W H Smith.
-Other novels in the shortlist were To Kill a Mockingbird by Harper Lee, Pride and Prejudice by Jane Austen, Jane Eyre by Charlotte Brontë, and 1984 by George Orwell.
+In 2017, it was voted the UK's favourite book of the past 225 years in a poll by bookseller WHSmith.
+Other novels on the shortlist included To Kill a Mockingbird by Harper Lee, Pride and Prejudice by Jane Austen, Jane Eyre by Charlotte Brontë, and Nineteen Eighty-Four by George Orwell.